Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     -   Flash
     -   Focus
     -   Metering
-    -   EXIF tag (geo, orientation, software information and description)
+    -   EXIF tag (geo, orientation, software information, and description)
     -   Scene mode, HDR, theater
     -   Image quality

     Depending on the camera device type, the device supports different orientations, resolutions, or preview and capture formats.
 You can obtain this information from the device using the `SupportedPreviewResolutions`, `SupportedCapturePixelFormats`, or other `SupportedXXX` properties of the [Tizen.Multimedia.CameraCapabilities](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraCapabilities.html) class.

     Since devices can have multiple camera sensors with different capabilities, create a `Tizen.Multimedia.Camera` instance with a proper [Tizen.Multimedia.CameraDevice](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraDevice.html) enumeration value, determining which camera sensor is used.
-Usually, the primary sensor is located on the back side and the secondary sensor on the front side of the device.
+Usually, the primary sensor is located on the back side, and the secondary sensor on the front side of the device.
 Once the camera sensor is selected, the selected sensor starts working.

     > [!NOTE]
     > Simultaneous use of multiple camera sensors is not allowed.